Oxford-Wolfson-Ullendorff Graduate Scholarship in Semitic Philology

 How to apply

 There is no separate application process.
-Applicants, whether internal or external, should apply to the University of Oxford under the standard procedures for graduate degrees for 2017-18.
-Applications should be made by the January deadline for your chosen course.
-If there are two or more candidates of equal academic merit, priority will be given to the candidate who has listed Wolfson as his or her first choice college on the University application form.
+All applicants should apply to the University of Oxford under the standard procedures for graduate degrees for 2019-20.
+Applications should be made by the January deadline for an eligible course.
+If there are two or more candidates of equal academic merit, priority will be given to the candidate who has listed Wolfson as their first choice college on their University application form.
 The successful scholar will become a member of Wolfson College.

 History of award